 - 1. Coolant drain bolt

-- 2. Gasket
+- 2. Hose clamp

 - 3. Radiator hose

-- 4. Hose clamp

 - 7. Remove the coolant reservoir by removing the bolts.

 - 8. Remove the coolant reservoir cap, and then turn the coolant reservoir upside down to empty it.

 - 1. Coolant reservoir cap - 2.
 Coolant reservoir - 3.
-Bolt - 9.
-After the coolant is completely drained, thoroughly flush the cooling system with clean tap water. - 10.
+Bolt - After the coolant is completely drained, thoroughly flush the cooling system with clean tap water. - 10.
 Install the coolant reservoir by installing the bolts. - 11.
 Connect the radiator hose, and then move the hose clamp back to its original position. - 12.
-Install the coolant drain bolt and its new gasket, and then tighten the bolt to the specified torque.
+Install the coolant drain bolt, and then tighten it to the specified torque.